natmegsweden/meeg_course/tutorial_06_connectivity.md

 FOr the first connectivity estimation, we will calculate the coherence between the three channels.
 Coherence between signals is estimated by calculating the cross-spectral density (CSD) between the signals and dividing by the power spectral densities (PSD) of the signals.
 Coherence is a measure in the frequency-domain and is calculated for each frequency bin.

-To calculate the coherence between the signals, we first dop a Fourier-transform of the data.
-As is the previous tutorials,we use `ft_freqanalysis` and speccify that the output should be the complex-valued Fourer decomposition (``cfg.output = 'fourier'``;):
+To calculate the coherence between the signals, we first do a Fourier-transform of the data.
+As is the previous tutorials,we use `ft_freqanalysis` and specify that the output should be the complex-valued Fourier decomposition (``cfg.output = 'fourier'``;):

 ````matlab
 %% Fourier transform